metalcarratt/ministry/2021_crystal_2_samuel/message_3.md

 3. Provide the reasons why Samuel could be considered the acting God on earth.
 4. Explain the five statuses in which Samuel ministered as God's representative.

+---

+#### Describe the Nazarite vow

+Four things:
+- abstain from wordly enjoyment
+- a person wholly subjected to headship.
+Not only to the head but also deputy authorities
+- cut off all natural affection
+- separated from death (death more defiling than sin)

+The nazarite was needed because of the degredation among God's people at that time.
+The same is true today.
+God needs ones who would voluntarily consecrate themselves to be such ones.

+#### How was Samuel taught by Eli the way to minister to God?

+- positively he learned how to listen to God
+- negatively he saw many negative examples and the punishment of God for those things that served as a warning to him

+Our position as a servant is to stand at the doorpost with an open ear.
+We cannot serve him without listening and waiting for His command.
+Anything not out of His command is presumptuous.
+We need His instant speaking, the rhema word to us.

+Samuel remained pure when surrounded by many negative exanples.
+He took the things he saw as warnings of how not to behave, and these became a safeguard to him for his whole life.

+#### Provide the reasons why Samuel could be considered the acting God on earth.

+- Samuel's heart and being were one with God
+- he was absolutely one with God
+- he had nothing else to live for, no other future aspirations
+- he did not have his own preference and only wanted what was in God's heart
+- he considered it a sin not to pray for God's people, God's treasure

+Do we aspire to this?
+We need to aspire to this!
+Pray for the Lord to perfect us in this way.
+Samuel was not in a good environment but he allowed God to perfect him in such a way.
+This was for God's move.

+#### Explain the five statuses in which Samuel ministered as God's representative.

+- nazarite - absolutely consecrated
+- priest - he spoke the word of God which was the role of the priest
+- prophet - he brought in the prophethood.
+With Samuel the word of God was not rare.
+- judge - in the reality of the kingship
+- man of prayer

+A priest is someone who brings man to God and God to man.
+As a man of prayer, Samuel brought the people to God in his prayers.
+As a prophet he brought God's word to man, and as a judgr he brought God's ruling to man.
+Thus he carried out this two way traffic required as a priest.
+Furthermore he was a nazarite, absolutely consecrated to God.
+He could represent God on earth, even be the acting God, because with him there was no self interest or expression.
+He was a pure vessel through which God could express Himself and His intention.